友谊万岁! <3

 HEDIRMAN SUPIAN hedirman@mediacorp.com.sg

 "A SEA change" is what Mr Leong Keng Thai believes full mobile number portability will bring to the local telco industry.
-And the Infocomm Development Authority's (IDA) deputy chief executive is not alone in expecting a shift of power towards consumers now that a
+And the Infocomm Development Authority's (IDA) deputy chief executive is not alone in expecting a shift of power towards consumers now that a key barrier to switching between operators has finally fallen.

 .As it stands, Singapore is well on its way to having a fully-liberalised telecoms market.
 Subscribers already have their pick of more than 25 mobile pricing plans from the three major telcos, and mobile subscription prices have dropped every year since 1997 — from $47 a month for a basic plan, to as low as $20 today.